Open-Source-Agriculture/Open-Source-Agriculture.github.io/aboutme.md

 ## Who am I?

-My name is Kipling Crossing.
+My name is Kipling Crossing and this is my family

 ![image](/assets/img/family.jpeg)

+*with wife Moii and son Gideon*

 ## What I like to do